DoctorLogicProduct/dltest/_pages/products/lead-generator.md

     headline: Email Leads
     text: View website form submissions so your team can follow up
   - class: image-group__image--3
-    headline: Email Leads
+    headline: Phone Leads
-    text: View website form submissions so your team can follow up
+    text: See who called, when they called, and have the ability to listen to conversations
   - class: image-group__image--4
-    headline: Email Leads
+    headline: Chat Leads
-    text: View website form submissions so your team can follow up
+    text: Review every website chat transaction and decide which ones are qualified
 - component: callout-headline
   component_css: callout-headline
   class: callout-headline__leads
-  headline: "Leads stat here"
+  headline: "<span>74%</span> of companies say converting leads into customers is their top priority"
+  source: "Hubspot"
 - component: feature-1
   headline: "Secure Call Monitoring"
   class: social-reputation__feature--1
-  text: "Securely listen to tracked phone call leads to improve phone handling processes, schedule more appointments, enhance the patient experience, and optimize marketing spend."
+  text: "Knowing why customers and patient leads are calling is one thing, but finding out exactly what’s occurring on each call is even more powerful.
+Securely listen to tracked phone call leads to improve phone handling processes, schedule more appointments, enhance the patient experience, and optimize marketing spend."
   img: "/img/products/lead-generator/secure-call.jpg"
   img_alignment: "Right"
 - component: feature-1
   component_css: feature
   class: social-reputation__feature--2
-  headline: "Optimized Marketing"
+  headline: "Identify Marketing Success"
-  text: "Identify which marketing sources are driving true opportunities and which pages of your medical website are converting visitors into patients.
-Easily export all data into a CSV and upload to your practice management system or EMR."
+  text: "Receive clarity on which marketing sources are driving true opportunities to your practice and also which pages of your medical website are converting visitors into patients.
+Our dashboard makes it easy for  you to export all data into a CSV and upload to your practice management system or EMR."
   img: "/img/products/lead-generator/optimized-marketing.jpg"
   img_alignment: "Left"
 ---